 - The Community Center for Education Results (Seattle/South King County, Washington) through their collaborative, the Road Map Project, will support the development of data-driven continuous improvement capacity within reengagement programs in order to improve student outcomes and close gaps in their opportunity youth work.

-Rural and Tribal Data Enhancement Grants
+Rural and Native, Indigenous, and Tribal Data Enhancement Grants

-The two current Data Enhancement grantees are:
+The Data Enhancement grantees are:

-Del Norte’s Data Enhancement Project aims to improve its staff and partners’ capacity to address three key issues that will improve the community’s ability to use data to drive decision-making.
-The first is the issue of collecting relevant, high-quality data; a significant barrier in their small, rural community.
-The second issue is developing and improving data collection tools.
-Reliable data will improve the community’s capacity to address a third issue — to better understand the existing data and identify other new data to drive community-level changes to improve access to employment and education for opportunity youth.
+- Del Norte County & Tribal Lands’ project aims to improve its staff and partners’ capacity to collect and use data to drive decision-making.
+Having reliable data will improve the community’s capacity to better understand the existing data and identify other new data to drive community-level changes to improve access to employment and education for opportunity youth.

-Technical Assistance, Dissemination and Learning
+2. Technical Assistance, Learning and Dissemination

-Assessment and Measurement
+3. Assessment and Measurement

 - Overall community disconnection rate: The rate of young people disconnected from work and school (i.e., opportunity youth).